towolf/towolf.github.com/docs/PsychHardware/BrightSideDisplay/HDRRead.markdown

 title: HDRRead
 categories:
   - BrightSideDisplay
+encoding: UTF-8
 ---

 img = HDRRead\(imgfilename\[, continueOnError=0\]\[, flipit=0\]\)
 Read a high dynamic range image file and return it as Matlab double matrix, suitable for use with [Screen](/docs/Screen)\('MakeTexture'\) and friends.

-'imgfilename' \- Filename of the HDR image file to load.
+'imgfilename' - Filename of the HDR image file to load.
-Returns 'img' \- A double precision matrix of size h x w x c where h is the height of the input image, w is the width and c is the number of color channels: 1 for luminance images, 2 for luminance images with alpha channel, 3 for true\-color RGB images, 4 for RGB images with alpha channel.
+Returns 'img' - A double precision matrix of size h x w x c where h is the height of the input image, w is the width and c is the number of color channels: 1 for luminance images, 2 for luminance images with alpha channel, 3 for true-color RGB images, 4 for RGB images with alpha channel.

 'continueOnError' Optional flag.
 If set to 1, HDRRead won't abort on